xurei/redux-api-react-switch/README.md

   return {
     rest_item: state.rest_item
     /*
-    rest_item must have this structure :
+    rest_item must have the structure below (from `redux-api`).
-    {
+    If your state doesn't provide this structure directly, you should adapt the object here {
       loading: Boolean,
       sync: Boolean,
-      data: Object,
+      data: Object or undefined,
       error: Any
     }
     */